enriquedlh97/keyword_category_prediction_api/README.md

 BATCH_SIZE = 64
 LEARNING_RATE = 2e-5
 ```
-This can be changed directly in the `final_model_training.py` script.
+These can be changed directly in the `final_model_training.py` script.

 ## Hyper-parameter optimization
 _To be done_